 I am well known due to my outspoken and disruptive perspective on the private wealth industry.
 I teach financial advisors how to get with new clients in a high value way.

 I help financial advisors find the people who need them by representing their true selves rather than resorting to BS methods.
 I have helped thousands of financial advisors and private wealth managers with marketing, branding and generating leads.

 Financial Advisor Marketing Badass

 Who I Really Am

 I’m originally from a small town outside Boston, MA.
 My mother was a chemistry teacher and my dad was in the Air Force.
 He eventually ended up working for what became Constant Contact.
-I have an older brother who is my best friend.

 Over a span of five and a half years, Antonio and I had four kids.

 After my second baby was born, I quit my job as a financial advisor.
 I was decent at it, but my heart wasn’t really into it.
 I felt that I was being called to something else.

 There I was sitting on my couch with no income and two babies saying to myself, “Well, this stinks.”
 I had to find some way to make money and I couldn’t leave the apartment, so I started trying to sell Antonio’s clothes on eBay.
 One day he came home from work and found out what I was doing.
 That ended that.